 Switzerland: Would I like to live here?

-But after a few days, including a visit to the local supermarket, several shops and restaurants, I was not so sure I´d want to live in Switzerland myself.
+However, after a few days (including a visit to the local supermarket, several shops, and restaurants) I was not so sure I´d want to live in Switzerland myself.

 Yes.
-There´s an other side of the coin here – Switzerland is one of the world’s most expensive countries to live in, with its capitals, like Geneva and Zurich, frequently appearing among the costliest cities in the whole world.
+There´s another side of the coin here.
+Switzerland is one of the world’s most expensive countries to live in, with its capitals, like Geneva and Zurich, frequently appearing among the costliest cities in the whole world.
 Hotels are only one of the first things we might notice as tourists in Switzerland.
 But there’s more to the story here.

 Let’s take some data.
-The percentage of Swiss population living in extreme poverty (4.6%) is one of the lowest in Europe (18.6% average).
-And for example, only 9.7% of the Swiss can´t afford a week’s holiday abroad, while he European average here is 36.9%.
+The percentage of the Swiss population living in extreme poverty (4.6%) is one of the lowest in Europe (18.6% average).
+And for example, only 9.7% of the Swiss can´t afford a week’s holiday abroad, while the European average here is 36.9%.
+Impressive, right?!

 It´s no secret that Swiss wages are pretty high.
 But so are the prices.

 I feel like grocery shopping in Switzerland can’t be budget at all.
-Even with local salaries, or so we were told by several cab drivers.
-Swiss retailers restrict their product offering to Swiss brands: in most cases, you are not paying more for better quality or service, but for this made in Switzerland tag.
-I’m not sure how I feel about this, cause I believe in healthy competition being a driving force of any progress.
+Even with local salaries (or so we were told by several cab drivers).
+Swiss retailers restrict their product offerings to Swiss brands: in most cases, you are not paying more for better quality or service, but for this made in Switzerland tag.
+I’m not sure how I feel about this, cause I believe in a healthy competition being the driving force of any progress.

-Another thing about Switzerland, that might confuse a stranger is a huge number of laws and regulations.
+Another thing about Switzerland, that might confuse a stranger, is a huge number of laws and regulations.
 That’s something you might not notice over a weekend, but if you stay around for a while – you realize the local order in everything might not only derive from the mentality.
 It´s actually a matter of laws and regulations.
-Local friends told me that you could easily get fined for dog barking too loudly, or kids making noise after 10 p.m.
-It really gives me some goosebumps, cause with my kids, we´d literally live in a police office then.
+Local friends told me that you could easily get fined for having your dog barking too loudly, or kids making noise after 10 p.m.
+It really gives me some goosebumps, cause with my kids – we´d literally need to settle down in a police office then.

 Also read: 5 Places You Can’t Miss in Oslo

-Anyway, I do understand it now, why so many celebrities move to Switzerland after retirement – it´s quiet, peaceful and organized!
+Anyway, I do understand it now, why so many celebrities move to Switzerland after their retirement – it´s quiet, peaceful and organized.
 But my trip to Switzerland has made me realize that a certain amount of chaos [lol] we have here, in Spain, is not necessarily a bad thing.
-You certainly enjoy life more this way.
+You might even enjoy life more this way…

-My kids generally behave well in public places, but I often find myself in situations when it´s the personnel or people sitting next telling me not to worry, in case they take or break something.
-None of my neighbours has ever complained about anything, especially to the police.
-Neither did I. I mean there’s a bar across the road and when there’s a football game on, I know what´s happened on the screen without watching.
-Or they’re having a celebration and we can literally dance to their music.
-It bothers at times, but noice is a cultural thing in Spain – you learn to take it easy.
+My kids generally behave well in public places, but I often find myself in situations when it´s the personnel or people sitting next to us telling me not to worry, in case they take or break something.
+None of my neighbors has ever complained about anything, especially to the police.
+Neither did I. I mean forget kids.
+There’s a bar across the road from our place and when there’s a football game on, I know exactly what´s happening on the screen without even watching it.
+Or they’re often having celebrations and we can literally dance to their music.
+It bothers at times, but noize is a cultural thing in Spain – you learn to take it easy.